GoogleCloudPlatform/pgadapter/samples/java/hibernate/README.md

 ```

 ## Data Types
-Cloud Spanner supports the following data types in combination with `gorm`.
+Cloud Spanner supports the following data types in combination with `Hibernate`.

 | PostgreSQL Type                        | Hibernate or Java |
 |----------------------------------------|-------------------|